jbts/RayTracer/docs/scene_file.md

 #### `triangle: v1 v2 v3`

-Adds a triangle to the scene. `v1`, `v2`, and `v3` are integer indicies into the scene's vertex list, which is indexed starting at 0.
+Adds a triangle to the scene. `v1`, `v2`, and `v3` are integer indices into the scene's vertex list, which is indexed starting at 0.
 These are the three vertices or corners of the triangle.
 The triangle is double-sided, so winding order does not matter.

 #### `normal_triangle: v1 v2 v3 n1 n2 n3`

-Adds a triangle with normal interpolation to the scene. `v1`, `v2`, and `v3` are as in the `triangle` command. `n1`, `n2`, and `n3` are integer indicies into the scene's normal list, which is indexed starting at 0.
-These are the normals at the correspoding vertex of the triangle.
+Adds a triangle with normal interpolation to the scene. `v1`, `v2`, and `v3` are as in the `triangle` command. `n1`, `n2`, and `n3` are integer indices into the scene's normal list, which is indexed starting at 0.
+These are the normals at the corresponding vertex of the triangle.
 The normal of the triangle at a point inside it is found by interpolating these normals using barycentric coordinates.
 This means that these triangles are 1-sided, depending on the direction of their normal.

 #### `ambient_light: r g b`